nikmclaughlin/how-many-licks/README.md

 # How Many Licks?

-**A stupidly simple app to answer a timeless question by way of chaotic consensus**
+**A stupidly simple counter app to answer a timeless question by way of chaotic consensus**

 Check out the dev blog for more: https://nikmclaughlin.com/blog